cs396-web-dev/winter2022/pages/syllabus.md

 You will have 8 homework assignments that will each be worth roughly 10% of your grade (though some homework assigments are worth more than others).

 ### 20% – Labs
-Your lab grade will be based on your engagement during labs, which includes the quality of your lab submissions and your lab attendance.
-You may miss two labs without a grade penalty.
+Your lab grade will be based on the quality of your lab submissions.
+Your two lowest lab scores will be dropped, though we strongly encourage you to complete all of the labs.

 ### Final Grade Calculations
 Final grades are assigned on a fixed scale: 93-100 is an A, 90-92.99 is an A-, 87-89.99 is a B+, etc. Some other logistics: